 3. Secure Your Wireless Network and IP Transmissions

 When data is being transmitted over the internet or over a wireless connection, it needs to be encrypted to protect your data from hackers trying to access your network from the outside.
 For IP transfers, you’ll need Internet Protocol Security (IPsec).
 Keep in mind, though, that this only works if both ends of the transfer are using it.
 For Wi-Fi transfers, you’ll need Wi-Fi Protected Access (WPA) for the best security.
-Wired Equivalent Protocol (WEP) also works but is not as secure as WPA.
+Wired Equivalent Protocol (WEP) also works but is not as secure as WPA.4.
+Manage Document Rights

 Rights management protects your data once it is outside your system.
 For example, if you need to send a particular file to a client, you can set the rights for the document so that the client will be able to view the document but not save, copy, or change it.
 You can also prevent clients from forwarding particular emails you send to them.
 For time-sensitive documents, you can set an expiration date after which the client will no longer be able to access the information.
-Rights management settings can be modified in your organization’s Windows Server.
+Rights management settings can be modified in your organization’s Windows Server.5.
+Educate Your Workforce

 The best data security in the world won’t be very helpful if your employees are not using it.
 When implementing a new cyber security strategy, have a meeting with all key managers to ensure that they fully understand the new protocols and the reasons behind them.
 The managers can then go on to have similar meetings with their departments to pass the information down through the organization.
 Be sure to put measures in place to monitor whether or not employees are complying with the new data security guidelines and come up with an appropriate punishment for not following them.
 Compliance by all members of all departments is key in a company’s efforts to protect files from malware and unauthorized access.